 with Automatic Volume Control

-However, Automatic Volume Control can provide undesired result in a case of an audio with already compressed Dynamic Range, so checking result of conversion might be required.
+However, Automatic Volume Control can provide an undesired result in cases where the audio already has a compressed Dynamic Range, so checking the conversion result might be required.